wyattscarpenter/quiplibre/README.md

 NOTE: HappyFunTimes claims it will only work on home network, and is unlikely to work on corporate networks, coffee shops, airport WiFi, etc...

 ##Can I write my own custom prompts?
 Sure, just modify prompts.json.
 It's a big ol' list of prompts.
 You must surround your prompt in quotation marks (either 'single' or "double") and after the closing quotation mark put a comma.
 Give it a shot!

-(You might want to make a copy of prompts.json first and put it somewhere convenient, so you can go back to the default prompts easily.)
+You might want to make a copy of the unaltered prompts.json first and put it somewhere convenient, so you can go back to the default prompts easily.

 ## So I notice this project is missing a lot of the bells and whistles of Quiplash, such as music, timers, colors, etc
 Yeah, I couldn't be bothered.
 If you'd like to try to spruce Quiplibre up, go right ahead :)